 Electrochemotherapy is a new treatment option for tumor control that delivers trains of electrical pulses to cancer cells shortly after injection of chemotherapeutic drugs.
 The pulses open pores in the tumor cell membranes making them more permeable and enabling better penetration of anti-cancer drug molecules to increase tumor cell kill.

 Surgery is the oldest form of cancer therapy and has cured more patients than any other treatment method.
 This great success is mainly due to the development of new surgical techniques combined with chemotherapy and other treatment modalities when indicated, for a comprehensive treatment plan for your pet's cancer.
+Acupuncture is best used for pets with cancer as a complementary treatment. it won't cure or treat the cancer but it can be used to improve quality of life when used in conjunction with other therapies such as surgery, chemotherapy, and/or radiation therapy.

 - Digital radiography